Home

 The furniture pictured here is offered by a UK based company called The Cotswold Company, and it illustrates perfectly the blend of contemporary styling with the use of traditional, natural materials.

 As there are usually a lot of windows in a sun room, the window treatments you choose will be even more important than usual as often there is little distinction between windows and walls.
-Of all the possible window treatments, blinds are by far the most popular.cotswold company linen and rattan sunroom furniture
+Of all the possible window treatments, blinds are by far the most popular.

-When decorating sunrooms or conservatories, there is more to think about than simply the look of the room - you really must consider the climate.
+There is more to think about though than simply the look of the room - you really must consider the climate.

 It is important to make it a room for all seasons as by its very nature – and extensive use of glass – without proper planning, it can be too hot in the summer and too cold in the winter to be a usable room.